Innovative, Interactive, and Integrated Clinical Doctorate for PAs

 The student can opt to focus his/her medical education in the study of Primary Care Medicine, Internal Medicine, Emergency Medicine or Medical Education.
 The offering of the Emergency Medicine and Internal Medicine options are contingent on enrollment numbers.

-Medical Specialties: Primary Care Medicine; Internal Medicine; Emergency Medicine
+Medical Cognate Options: Primary Care Medicine; Internal Medicine; Emergency Medicine

-All medical specialties and subspecialties courses are taught by board certified, experienced medical experts with multiple years of experience in their field.
+All medical cognates and core modules are taught by board certified, experienced physicians with multiple years of experience in their field.

 We study and incorporate newer digital technologies and discuss their potential to change the nature of medical education.
 Students who have completed the Medical Education Cognate report they began to change their instructional practices well before they finished the Cognate and did not realize, when they first enrolled, how much they would learn and how many skills they would gain.